Where are the Safest Neighborhoods in Las Vegas?

-The nightly news around the country tends to sensationalizes crime in Las Vegas.
-It’s attention-grabbing and makes a good headline.
-Don’t be fooled by headlines, and don’t mix the Strip with the rest of the city.
+The nightly news around the country tends to sensationalize crime in Las Vegas.
+It’s always attention-grabbing and makes a good headline.
+Don’t be fooled by headlines, and don’t mix up the Strip with the rest of the city.

 How Bad Is Crime on the Las Vegas Strip?

-At other times, gangs may bring trouble with them from California.
-And with a common nickname of Sin City, some people think that crime is ok.
-Reality is that Las Vegas has a gazillion security cameras that are monitored by experts 24/7.
+At other times, gangs may bring trouble with them from surrounding states.
+And with the common nickname of “Sin City,” some people think that committing a crime is ok.
+The reality is that Las Vegas has a gazillion security cameras that are monitored by experts 24/7.

 Living on The Las Vegas Strip